WanionCane/JEIHider/README.md

-# JEIHider
+# JEI Hider
-a plugin about hiding all the things.
+a plugin for Just Enough Items (JEI) about hiding all the useless things.